-Lightning take early 1-0 lead over Canadiens in Game 1
+Lightning lead Canadiens 2-1 after 2 periods in Game 1

 TAMPA, Fla.
-(AP) — Erik Cernak’s first career playoff goal has the Tampa Bay Lightning off to a strong start against the Montreal Canadiens in Game 1 of the Stanley Cup Final on Monday night.
+(AP) — The Tampa Bay Lightning are off to a strong start against the Montreal Canadiens in Game 1 of the Stanley Cup Final, building a 2-1 lead for Andrei Vasilevskiy on Monday night on goals by Erik Cernak and Yanni Gourde.

+Vasilevskiy, a favorite to win the Vezina Trophy for the second time in three years, has 13 saves through two periods.
+He lost a bid for a fifth shutout this postseason when Ben Chiarot scored his first career playoff goal for the Canadiens.

+Chiarot hit the post early in the second period with his team trailing 1-0.
+He finally got Montreal on the scoreboard when a shot that deflected off Lightning defenseman Mikhail Sergachev eventually made it through Vasilevskiy at 17:40 of the period.

-The defending champions lead 1-0 at the first intermission after Cernak, a defenseman playing in his 46th career postseason game, beat Carey Price from the slot off a pass from Ondrej Palat at 6:19 of the opening period.
+Cernak also scored his first career postseason goal for Tampa Bay.
+The defenseman playing in his 46th playoff game beat Carey Price from the slot off a pass from Ondrej Palat at 6:19 of the opening period.

+Gourde redirected Blake Coleman’s shot for a 2-0 lead at 5:47 of the second.

-Playoff goals leader Brayden Point also assisted for Tampa Bay, which has never won Game 1 of a Stanley Cup Final.
+Playoff goals leader Brayden Point also assisted Cernak’s goal for Tampa Bay, which has never won Game 1 of a Stanley Cup Final.
+Point missed the net on a power-play opportunity, and Price made a nice glove save to deny Steven Stamkos from adding to Montreal’s deficit.

 Price is making his Stanley Cup Final debut in his 14th season with the Canadiens.
 He is the first goaltender in league history to win more than 400 regular-season and playoff games combined before appearing in a Cup Final.